Skip to content

 - Registration endpoint must return 201 on success, 422 on validation failure

-The corresponding compile.prompt.md tells the agent to read main.md and produce or update src/auth/register.ts and src/auth/register.test.ts accordingly.
-When a constraint changes (e.g. the expiry window shifts to 48 hours), updating main.md is the single edit — the next compile cycle propagates it to code and tests.
+The matching compile.prompt.md tells the agent to read main.md and produce or update src/auth/register.ts and src/auth/register.test.ts to match.
+When a constraint changes (for example, the expiry window shifts to 48 hours), you edit main.md once — the next compile cycle propagates the change to code and tests.

 Running /speckit.tasks against this spec decomposes it into reviewable units: